 A handout to accompany CPIR’s webinar on Improving Early Learning Outcomes CPIR is honored to house the training curriculum explaining the 2011 federal regulations for Part C of IDEA.
 Building the Legacy for Our Youngest Children with Disabilities is all about early intervention, with a heavy focus on what’s legally required.
 That makes for tough […]

-September 2014 A legacy training module from NICHCY Every child receiving early intervention services under Part C of IDEA must have an IFSP—an individualized family service plan.
-This module takes a detailed look at what the Part C regulations require in terms of the procedures used to develop, review, and evaluate a child’s IFSP.
-Module 5 includes: […]
+September 2014 A legacy training module from NICHCY Looking for a summary, not a training module?
+Every child receiving early intervention services under Part C of IDEA must have an IFSP—an individualized family service plan.
+This module takes a detailed look at what the Part C regulations require in terms of the procedures used to […]